Jiya126/FindSetGo/README.md

 ---

-### Idea - find a perfect sports buddy or partner near you.
+### Idea - Find a perfect sports buddy or partner near you.

 ---